Geltsdale

-Geltsdale is a hamlet and former civil parish, now in the parish of Castle Carrock, in the Carlisle district, in the county of Cumbria, England, to the southeast of Castle Carrock village.
+Geltsdale is a hamlet and former civil parish, now in the parish of Castle Carrock, in the Cumberland district, in the ceremonial county of Cumbria, England, to the southeast of Castle Carrock village.
 In 2001 the parish had a population of 6.
+From 1858 Geltsdale was a civil parish in its own right.
 On 1 April 2003 the parish was abolished and merged with Castle Carrock.

 The Geltsdale Reservoir railway ran in the vicinity.

 The local landscapes are under several levels of protection.
 Two of the protected areas cover a large area: